kollermartin/bloomreach-assignment/README.md

 ## 🚀 Overview

-This project was developed as part of the Bloomreach assignment with a focus on stability, performance, and architectural decisions within the limited time available.
+This project was developed as part of the Bloomreach assignment.

 ## 📌 Project Status